 High Noon Restaurant & Saloon

-Ideal for diners who like to combine dining with local history, the High Noon Restaurant & Saloon first opened its doors in 1974, though its location – a 230-year-old building in heart of Albuquerque’s Old Town – has an even longer legacy and, rumor has it, its own resident ghost.
+Ideal for diners who like to combine dining with local history, the High Noon Restaurant & Saloon first opened its doors in 1974, though its location, a 230-year-old building in heart of Albuquerque’s Old Town, has an even longer legacy and, rumor has it, its own resident ghost.
 Specializing in steaks and wild game with New Mexican and Southwestern flavors, High Noon’s standout entrees include the 14 ounce center-cute rib-eye with haricot vert and red wine demi-glace and braised short ribs with peach BBQ sauce, mashed potatoes and crispy fried onions complemented by the restaurant’s specialty margaritas and premium tequilas.

 The Artichoke Café

-Voted the best upscale restaurant of 2014 in the Albuquerque Journal Readers Choice Awards, The Artichoke Café is the creative efforts of executive chef Pat Keene and chefs de cuisine Casey Bower and Christina Martinez who bring a mix of classic training and creative ingredients to the restaurant’s contemporary American menu.
+The Artichoke Café is the creative efforts of executive chef Pat Keene and chefs de cuisine Casey Bower and Christina Martinez who bring a mix of classic training and creative ingredients to the restaurant’s contemporary American menu.
 Located in Albuquerque’s up-and-coming EDo (East Downtown) neighborhood, The Artichoke Café combines dishes like elderberry cured halibut, manchego stuffed Berkshire pork chop and the herb-roasted chicken breast with gorgonzola bread pudding with resident sommelier and beverage director Julian H. Martinez’s signature artisan cocktails and Wine Spectator award-winning wine list.

 The Range Café

-Quite possibly the most raved about casual eatery in the greater Albuquerque area, The Range Café today has three restaurants spread across the region but its original location in the town of Bernalillo, opened in 1992, is where it all began.
-A fun, brightly colored space decorated with works by local artists greets guests and a menu full of made-from-scratch New Mexican fare features signature dishes like shredded beef blue corn enchiladas, spicy New Mexico mac ‘n’ cheese with roasted green chile and the diners’ favorite – meatloaf with mashed potatoes, mushroom gravy and seasonal veggies while The Range Café’s lively lounge serves cocktails and local beers and wines.
+Quite possibly the most raved about casual restaurant in the greater Albuquerque area, The Range Café today has three restaurants spread across the region but its original location in the town of Bernalillo, opened in 1992, is where it all began.
+A fun, brightly colored space decorated with works by local artists greets guests and a menu full of made-from-scratch New Mexican fare features signature dishes like shredded beef blue corn enchiladas, spicy New Mexico mac ‘n’ cheese with roasted green chile and the diners’ favorite, meatloaf with mashed potatoes, mushroom gravy and seasonal veggies while The Range Café’s lively lounge serves cocktails and local beers and wines.